Tech advocacy group's lawsuit says Trump's order on social media is unconstitutional

 Trump said he wants to “remove or change” a provision of a law known as Section 230 that shields social media companies from liability for content posted by their users.
 He also said Attorney General William Barr will begin drafting legislation “immediately” to regulate social media companies.

-The White House declined comment on the lawsuit.
+The White House declined comment on the lawsuit, referring questions to the Department of Justice, which has not responded.

 “Twitter appended the President’s tweets... in immediate retaliation, the President issued the Executive Order,” said the lawsuit, which was filed in the U.S. District Court for the District of Columbia.

-Reporting by Alison Frankel in New York and Nandita Bose in Washington; Editing by Chris Reese and David Gregorio
+Reporting by Alison Frankel in New York and Nandita Bose in Washington, Additional reporting by David Shepardson in Washington; Editing by Chris Reese and David Gregorio